 Do you want more ammunition in responding to atheists?

-Or if you want some great books on the subject, click here.
+Do you want some great books on the subject?
+If so, click here.